Flowers for honey

 Fhoto 5: Poppy flower

-At the beginning of the year I planted marigolds, which you can see in the picture below.
-I have planted these for ornamental purposes, although I don’t know if they will help the bees much.
+Earlier this year I planted marigolds, which you can see in the photo below.
+These I have planted for ornamental purposes, although I don’t know if they will help the bees much.

 Marigold flowers